 Child Protection Procedures for Volunteers

 1. Using this link, fill out a CORI form at the secure Massachusetts Youth Soccer site.
 When entering the organization's name, please write out "Melrose Youth Soccer", and be sure to include 6 digits of your SSN.

-2. Provide a copy of your license.
+2. Provide either a digitally scanned or photo copy of your driver's license.

 3. Read the "Child Protection Policy" and "7 Steps to Protecting Our Children" that can found on the home page of Melrose Youth Soccer (www.melroseyouthsoccer.net) and send an acknowledgment indicating that you have read and will abide by the policy to email@example.com.